Creative writing: from first draft to final act

-Take a journey of discovery through a range of genres and literary styles as a way of stimulating your own writing voice.
-Your writing tutors will guide you through the theory and you’ll have plenty of opportunity to experiment with your own writing in a friendly and supportive atmosphere.
+Take a journey of discovery through reading and writing range of genres and literary styles as a way of stimulating your own writing voice.
+Through weekly writing tasks, workshops, and discussions, you'll have opportunities to experiment with your own writing in a supportive and creative academic atmosphere.

 Course Dates